 This amazing achievement by the Drone Adventures team goes to show how much improvements in battery technology and flight software have enabled teams to do more and more.
 Berend and Friedrich mentioned in previous years that shorter flight times and a higher likelihood of crashing actively worked against the team to stop them short of mapping the whole reserve.

-The Skydio 2 was donated directly to WildTrack, who decided to deploy it initially to their partners at Kuzikus for the survey they were undertaking together, so it made its debut in the Kalahari desert!
-Here are a few situations where we found the Skydio 2 was able to shine in this exploration of Skydio in wildlife conservation.
+The drone was donated directly to WildTrack, who decided to deploy it initially to their partners at Kuzikus for the survey they were undertaking together, so it made its debut in the Kalahari desert!
+Here are a few situations where we found that Skydio 2 was able to shine as a drone for wildlife conservation.

-- Tracking the tracker.
 The long term goal here is to train a machine-learning algorithm to be able to recognize a rhino trail in the sand.
 By tracking the tracker while they follow the trail, we are able to get a great birds-eye view of what the trail looks like.
 Apart from gathering data, this also gives the tracker a new and useful perspective on tracking rhinos.
-Instead of manually piloting a drone to check for tracks, the tracker can focus on the tracking, and Skydio 2 can focus on capturing the data.
+Instead of manually piloting a drone to check for tracks, the tracker can focus on the tracking, and the drone can focus on capturing the data.

-Individual footprint data acquisition.
 With Skydio 2’s advanced image capture system, collecting images of individual footprints has never been easier.
-Once the rhino tracks are identified, the pilot can manually take control of Skydio 2 to take a series of photos of each print.
-In the future, with the addition of Skydio 3D Scan™, the pilot could define a boundary where the trail is and let Skydio 2 autonomously map the area and collect the necessary data so the tracker can focus on other tasks without worrying about Skydio 2 crashing.
+Once the rhino tracks are identified, the pilot can manually take control of the drone to take a series of photos of each print.
+With the addition of Skydio 3D Scan™, the pilot can define a boundary where the trail is and let our drone autonomously map the area and collect the necessary data so the tracker can focus on other tasks without worrying about the drone crashing.

 Whenever integrating new technology into natural environments, we need to be careful to do so in the most responsible way.
 Drones pose a potential risk to disrupting wildlife through physically harming the wildlife with crashes or introducing unnatural noise.
 On the technical side, all Skydio drones feature the Skydio Autonomy Engine which makes the probability of crashing lower than any other drone on the market.

 “As part of this initiative to safely integrate drones to the Kuzikus Wildlife Reserve, we flew at a safe distance around the rhino and scored the behavior of the animal to see if the presence of the drone disturbed them.
-This would only be possible with the Skydio because we had to fly at the same level as trees and bushes.
-We have the full confidence the Skydio wouldn’t crash and we could fully focus on paying attention to the behavior of the rhino” — Berend Reinhard, General Manager at the Kuzikus Wildlife Reserve
+This would only be possible with drones because we had to fly at the same level as trees and bushes.
+We had full confidence the drone wouldn’t crash and we could fully focus on paying attention to the behavior of the rhino” — Berend Reinhard, General Manager at the Kuzikus Wildlife Reserve

-If you are interested in how Skydio can help with your application, please contact us at firstname.lastname@example.org and we can help with assessing your needs.
+If you are interested in how Skydio and our drones can help with your wildlife tracking and conservation, please contact us.